unfoldingWord/uw-content-validation/src/demos/file-check/README.md

   // The location field appears in check messages to help the user locate the issue location="as specified in FileCheck demo"

-  // Specifying extractLength and cutoffPriorityLevel is just to show off options
+  // Specifying excerptLength and cutoffPriorityLevel is just to show off options
-  // —those fields are not necessary (or normal) here extractLength='12' // Default is 15
+  // —those fields are not necessary (or normal) here excerptLength='12' // Default is 15
   // cutoffPriorityLevel='200' // Default is to detect all errors/warnings

   // Normally links in files are downloaded to check that they really exist